CONTACT INFORMATION

 Campaign against Illegal Parking and other Road Obstructions

-Continuing training of personnel as Deputized Traffic Enforcers to enforce the traffic laws, rules and regulations and to ensure the efficient and effective implementation of traffic management within Quezon City.
+Continuing training of personnel as Deputized Traffic Enforcers to enforce the traffic laws, rules, and regulations and to ensure the efficient and effective implementation of traffic management within Quezon City.

-Monitoring of the Bus Augmentation Program
+Implementation of Bus Augmentation Program

 Continuous deployment of Traffic Personnel assigned at the Quezon City Bus Augmentation Program (QCBAP) to monitor the deployment of buses along the 8 Routes, and provide crowd control and traffic assistance.

-Traffic Assistance in Zipper lanes
+Traffic Assistance through the implementation of Zipper lanes

 GUIDES